galaxyproject/training-material/topics/admin/tutorials/object-store/tutorial.md

 # Dropbox

-Dropbox is a well-known cloud storage sevice where you can store your personal content and share them from there with anyone.
+Dropbox is a well-known cloud storage sevice where you can store and share files with anyone.

-we will provide all the details needed to allow your users to access the API of this service and import datasets into your Galaxy server.
+As of [20.09](https://github.com/galaxyproject/galaxy/pull/9888), Galaxy has support for a couple of different file storage backends, including NextCloud (via webdavfs) and Dropbox.

+This tutorial will help you setup the connection between Galaxy and Dropbox, allowing your users to add their account details and then access their Dropbox data within Galaxy

 > ### {% icon hands_on %} Hands-on: Configure Galaxy to access the Dropbox service
 >